19 Best Things to Do in RiNo, Denver

 The exterior of Alto Gallery, which participates in First Fridays, one of the best RiNo events

 First Fridays are an especially ideal time to visit RiNo’s various galleries.
-Seasonally, on the first Friday of every month, locals make it a point to appreciate the neighborhood’s art community.
+On the first Friday of June through November, locals make it a point to appreciate the neighborhood’s art community.

 On these special evenings, several studios host openings, live music, and other engaging events.
 Local culinary businesses often double as galleries for the evening, too.
 If you’re looking for date ideas in Denver, few can compete with sipping wine and musing over art in all its forms.